ersouravbansal/niftybank/README.md

 - optionChainData: Stores option chain data for a selected contract and expiry.
 - selectedContractItem: Keeps track of the currently selected contract.
 - selectedExpiry: Stores the selected expiry date for filtering options.

+## Project Structure
+The project is structured into the following folders: src
+├── api
+│   └── apiRequest.tsx
+├── app
+│   ├── components
+│   │   ├── ContractList.tsx
+│   │   ├── ExpiryDateFilter.tsx
+│   │   ├── Header.tsx
+│   │   ├── OptionChainTable.tsx
+│   │   ├── Spinner.tsx
+│   │   └── TableData.tsx
+│   ├── types
+│   │   └── types.ts
+│   ├── utils
+│   │   └── store.ts
+│   ├── layout.tsx
+│   └── page.tsx

+### Folder Description
+#### api:
+Contains the API request logic to fetch data from the server.

+- **apiRequest.tsx**: This file contains functions to fetch contracts and option chain data.

+#### app:
+The main application folder containing all components, types, and utilities.

+#### components:
+Contains reusable components used across the application.

+**ContractList.tsx**: A dropdown component for selecting contracts.
+**ExpiryDateFilter.tsx**: A button component for filtering options based on expiry dates.
+**Header.tsx**: A header component (content not provided).
+**OptionChainTable.tsx**: The main component that renders the option chain table and handles data fetching and WebSocket connections.
+**Spinner.tsx**: A loading spinner component displayed while data is being fetched.
+**TableData.tsx**: Renders individual rows of the option chain table, displaying call and put prices for each strike.

+#### types:
+Contains TypeScript type definitions for better type safety.

+**types.ts**: Defines various types used in the application, including contract and option chain data structures.

+#### utils:
+Contains utility functions and state management.

+**store.ts**: Contains Zustand store for global state management, including contract data and selected items.

+#### layout.tsx:
+The layout component for the application, defining the layout structure of the app.

+#### page.tsx:
+The entry point of the application that renders the main content.